robingenz/docker-ionic-capacitor/README.md

 ## Questions / Issues

 If you got any questions or problems using the image, please visit my [GitHub Repository](https://github.com/robingenz/docker-ionic-capacitor) and write an issue.

-If build fail on mac m1/m2 with qemu x84_64 error add '"runArgs": ["--platform=linux/amd64"]' to devcontainer.json in vscode.